microsoft/fluent-ui-react/.github/test-a-feature.md

 **Troubleshooting**

-- I am not sure if my line under @specification was process correctly? <br>
+- I am not sure if my line under @specification was process correctly. <br>
 Go into docs\src\behaviorMenu.json file and verify if you can find your line.
 If not then:
   - run command "gulp build:docs:component-menu-behaviors", this will build the file again
   - verify formatting the file (if some tag is not missing, etc...) and run command again

-- I am not sure if my line was executed? </br>
+- I am not sure if my line was executed. </br>
 Rename all test files title containing "behavior-test" string.
 For example, like (goal of the renaming is reach that these tests will not run):
   - listBehaviorrrrrrrrrrr-test.tsx